Oxford Test of English: Human marking

 The Speaking and Writing modules are marked by trained assessors.
-Test taker's responses are divided into 'scripts' for marking.
+Test takers' responses are divided into 'scripts' for marking.

 For the Writing module, Script 1 (the Part 1 email response) is marked by one assessor, and Script 2 (the Part 2 essay or magazine/article response) is marked by another assessor, each marking on four criteria: Task fulfillment, Organization, Grammar, and Lexis.
 The marks from the two assessors are combined and converted into a standardized score.

-For the Speaking module, responses to Part 1 and 2 are sent to one assessor, and Parts 3 and 4 to a separate assessor, each marking on four criteria: Task fulfillment, Pronunciation and fluency, Grammar, and Lexis.
+For the Speaking module, responses to Parts 1 and 2 are sent to one assessor, and Parts 3 and 4 to a different assessor, each marking on four criteria: Task fulfillment, Pronunciation and fluency, Grammar, and Lexis.
 The marks from the two assessors are combined and converted into a standardized score.

 Marking quality assurance

-Marking quality by assessors is manage through a system of training and certification prior to marking, and the use of 'seeds', pre-calibrated scripts which the assessor must mark within tolerance.
-Marking out of tolerance leads to the assessor being re-standardized, retrained or suspended from marking.
+Marking quality by assessors is managed through a system of training and certification prior to marking, and the use of 'seeds', pre-calibrated scripts which the assessor must mark within tolerance.
+Marking out of tolerance leads to the assessor being re-standardized, retrained, or suspended from marking.

 Results

+Where three or fewer modules have been taken, a report card is issued for each module.
 For test takers who have taken all four modules, a certificate is issued showing the CEFR level and standardized score for each module, and an overall CEFR level and overall score.
-Where three of fewer modules have been taken, a report card is issued for each module.
-Certificates reflect a test taker's best performance, so if a test taker re-takes a module and their performance improves, the improved score will be reflected in their certificate.
-Certificate results are for life, though receiving institutions such as universities may require results to be within a particular time frame.
+Certificates reflect a test taker's best performance, so if a test taker re-takes a module and their performance improves, their certificate will be updated to include the improved score.
+Results are valid for life, though receiving institutions such as universities may require results to be within a particular time frame.

 Results for the Listening and Reading modules are available immediately after the completion of the test.
-Speaking and Writing results are available within 14 days.
+Speaking and Writing results are typically available within 5 working days.

+The Oxford Test of English and Oxford Test of English for Schools certify at A2, B1, and B2 levels.

+The Oxford Test of English Advanced certifies at B2 and C1.

+Test takers who do not achieve a certified CEFR level receive an indicative ‘Below’ level.

-The CEFR levels and standardized scores are shown in this table:
+The table below shows the standardised scores, CEFR levels and indicative ‘Below’ levels:

 Test security

 The test utilizes a number of measures to maintain test security and the integrity of the test results.
-This includes test administration only at approved test centres using trained staff; a secure browser which prevents access to unsanctioned applications during the test; assessors trained to identify potential malpractice; statistical monitoring.
+These include test administration only at approved test centres using trained staff; a secure browser which prevents access to unsanctioned applications during the test; assessors trained to identify potential malpractice; statistical monitoring.